projectatomic/atomic-site/source/docs/quickstart.md

 11. Assign a new name to the VM and click Finish.
 The Atomic instance will boot.

-Note: When running virt-manager on Red Hat Enterprise Linux 6 or CentOS 6, the VM will not boot until the disk storage format is changed from raw to qcow2.
+**Note**: When running virt-manager on Red Hat Enterprise Linux 6 or CentOS 6, the VM **will not boot** until the disk storage format is changed from raw to qcow2.

 ## Step by Step on VirtualBox